ansible-community/community-website/posts/archive/introducing-the-vmware-rest-ansible-content-collection.md

 date: 2020-09-29 00:00 UTC
 description: The Ansible VMware modules as part of the current community.vmware Collection are extremely popular.
-According to GitHub, it\'s the second most forked Collection.
+According to GitHub, it's the second most forked Collection.
 lang: en-us
 title: Introducing the VMware REST Ansible Content Collection
 ---